kjkasi/EasyNetQWiki/Documentation/Subscribe.md

 This will stop EasyNetQ consuming from the queue and close the consumer's channel.

+Do _not_ call consumer.Dispose() inside a message handler.
+This will create a race condition between EasyNetQ ACK'ing the message on the consumer's channel and the consumer.Dispose() call to close that channel.
+Because of EasyNetQ's internal architecture these calls will be invoked on different threads and the timing is not deterministic.

 ## Distributed processing out-of-the-box

 EasyNetQ and RabbitMQ provide distributed processing out-of-the-box.
 Say we have written a windows service with a single call to subscribe just like the one above.
 We deploy it on a server and start it up.
 When the Subscribe call is run EasyNetQ creates a queue called something like 'someNamespace_myMessage:someAssembly_mySubscriptionId' on the RabbitMQ broker.
 As instances of MyMessage are published they are routed to this queue and our windows service gets a copy of every message.
 This is exactly what we want.